virox/wav-winmm/README.md

 # Revisions:

 v.2021.07.26:
-- Relay MCI commands if they are not targerting cdaudio device.
+- Relay MCI commands if they are not targeting cdaudio device.
 - Add more stub functions to support more games.
 - Filter MIDI source by the full driver name (wdmaud.drv).